Falmouth-Games-Academy/comp140-gam160-game/README.md

 ####Things to work on:
 - The general theme of the game.
 Something other than "Tron" would benefit this game to avoid unoriginality.
-- An appropriate controller that fits this type of game.
+- An appropriate controller style that fits this type of game.